NSAMR/uk.ac.nsamr.journal/HOWTO: Typeset JSAMR articles using LaTeX.md

 ## First things first
 LaTeX is a very powerful typesetting framework that can be used to generate beautiful documents easily, with consistent styling.

+It is a programming language that was written specifically for publishers when typesetting books and journals.
+By introducing some computer code into the typesetting process it gives the typesetters complete control over the layout of a document and it allows easy, standardised replication of work, something which is difficult when using programmes such as InDesign.

 To get started:
 * Download and install a LaTeX distribution for your computer
   * Mac: Download MacTeX from [http://www.tug.org/mactex/](http://www.tug.org/mactex/)